remix-run/remix/docs/tutorial/2-defining-routes.md

 The max-age tells the user's browser to cache this for 300 seconds, or 5 minutes.
 That means if they click back or on a link to the same page again within 5 minutes, the browser won't even make a request for the page, it will use the cache.

-The s-max-age tells the CDN to cache it for an hour.
+The s-maxage tells the CDN to cache it for an hour.
 Here's what it looks like when the first person visits our website:

 1. Request comes in to the website, which is really the CDN
 2. CDN doesn't have the document cached, so it makes a request to our server (the "origin server").